 Depending on your grate finish/material you may need to change which brush type you use but the default pre-installed Brass brushes are compatible for the majority of grill grates.

 After a 30 min cycle, the brass brushes seemed to do a decent job of cleaning off the burnt materials.
-Since we haven’t used the grill in a month or so, I decided it might be best to heat her up a little and let it cool down to remove any excess moisture that might be there.
+Since we haven’t used the grill in a month or so and its been raining a bit, I decided it might be best to heat her up a little and let it cool down to remove any excess moisture that might be there.
 If you have a lot of sticky barbecue sauce still left over you may want to heat up the grill a little so you don’t end up with sauce on your Grillbot brushes.

 The Grillbot will work best on round charcoal style barbecue’s and does a decent job of getting the bulk of the grit and grime off the grates.
 It’s not anything a little elbow grease couldn’t and doesn’t normally do but if you hate cleaning the grill that much and can deal with the noise the Grillbot produces, it’s not a bad gadget to have around.
 You’ll need to sneak in there and do the corners of the grating and maybe flip the grating upside down and run it again to pick up all the burnt on drip on the underside if you want to go that far.